DFE-Digital/get-into-teaching-app/app/views/content/fund-your-training/scholarships-and-bursaries.md

 ## Undergraduate bursaries

-You may be eligible for a [bursary of £9,000](https://www.gov.uk/government/publications/funding-initial-teacher-training-itt/funding-initial-teacher-training-itt-academic-year-2022-to-2023#undergraduate-bursary) if you do a secondary maths or physics course that leads to [qualified teacher status](/what-is-qts) (QTS).
+You may be eligible for a [bursary of £9,000](https://www.gov.uk/government/publications/funding-initial-teacher-training-itt/funding-initial-teacher-training-itt-academic-year-2022-to-2023#undergraduate-bursary) if you do a secondary maths or physics course that leads to [qualified teacher status (QTS)](/what-is-qts).

 You may also be eligible if you do an opt-in QTS course in secondary computing, languages, mathematics or physics.
 This is where you start a standard undergraduate degree but then opt-in to initial teacher training to get QTS.

 The amount you receive depends on the year that you start your QTS course.
 You do not get a bursary in every year of an undergraduate course.
 Depending on the type of course you do, you may get the bursary in your final year or final two years.

-### If you are former military personnel
+### Undergraduate bursary if you're former military personnel

 You may be eligible for a Troops to Teachers tax-free bursary of £40,000 if you’re:

-training to teach secondary biology, physics, chemistry, computing, maths or languages doing an undergraduate degree leading to QTS in England
+* training to teach secondary biology, physics, chemistry, computing, maths or languages
+* doing an undergraduate degree leading to QTS in England